Governance

 Trustees: the Trustees are the employer and are accountable to the Members.
 The Trust Board carries out the core governance functions, ensures compliance and appoints the CEO.
 They hold the executive leaders to account and are responsible for the development of the Trust, the strategic direction and strategic priorities.

 Local Governing Board (LGB) Governors: the LGBs are the link between the Trust, schools, families, students and the local communities.
 They provide scrutiny of the delivery of the Trust's objectives and monitor expenditure against the school's budget, holding the school's leadership to account.
-For future details about each school's LGB, please visit: Dunraven School, Goldfinch Primary, Van Gogh Primary, The Elmgreen School, Rosendale Primary
+For further details about each school's LGB, please visit: Dunraven School, Goldfinch Primary, Van Gogh Primary, The Elmgreen School, Rosendale Primary

 Members